gostalk/gostalkd/readme-en.md

 ## Milepost

- - *2020-11-14* : all dispatch cmd complete but memory only, binlog period not supported.
+ - *2020-11-14* : all dispatch cmd complete but memory only.
  - *2020-11-15* : binlog persistence support

 ## Quick Start